Embolism (liturgy): Use in the West

-Morazarbic Rite
+Mozarabic Rite

-In the Mozarabic Rite, this prayer is recited not only in the Mass but also after the Our Father at Lauds and Vespers.
+In the Mozarabic Rite, the embolism is recited not only in the Mass but also after the Our Father at Lauds and Vespers.

 Roman Rite

 In the Roman Rite of Mass, the embolism is followed by the doxology or, in the Tridentine Mass (which does not have that doxology), by the Fraction.

 In the Mass of the Roman Rite, as revised in 1969, the priest celebrant says or sings:

 Libera nos, quæsumus, Domine, ab omnibus malis, da propitius pacem in diebus nostris, ut, ope misericordiæ tuæ adiuti, et a peccato simus semper liberi, et ab omni perturbatione securi: expectantes beatam spem et adventum Salvatoris nostri Iesu Christi.

 The current official English translation is:

 Deliver us, Lord, we pray, from every evil, graciously grant peace in our days, that, by the help of your mercy, we may be always free from sin and safe from all distress, as we await the blessed hope and the coming of our Saviour, Jesus Christ.

 A less literal, more informal English translation used prior to 2011 reads:

 Deliver us, Lord, from every evil, and grant us peace in our day.
 In your mercy keep us free from sin and protect us from all anxiety as we wait in joyful hope for the coming of our Saviour, Jesus Christ.